py-mine/mcproto/docs/contributing/guides/precommit.md

 wondering whether you're really expected to run all of those commands manually, after each change.
 And of course, no, you're not, that would be really annoying, and you'd probably also often just forget to do that.

-So, instead of that, we use a tool called [`pre-commit`](https://pre-commit.com/), which creates a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), that will automatically run before each commit you make.
+So, instead of that, we use a tool called [`pre-commit`][pre-commit], which creates a [git hook][git-hooks], that will automatically run before each commit you make.
 That means each time when you make a commit, all of these tools will run over the code you updated, and if any of these linters detects an issue, the commit will be aborted, and you will see which linter failed, and it's output telling you why.

 ## Installing pre-commit